qtop/qtop/docs/secure-coding-pyscg.md

 ### 8. Secrets

-gitleaks: clean. detect-secrets: 3 candidates, all false positives (two cache CACHEDIR.TAG signatures outside the tracked tree and one high-entropy *sample job identifier* at `tools/validate_pbs_samples.py:22`).
-The configured GitLab Secret Detection template can check qualifying pipelines; expect and triage the same sample-ID false positive when it runs.
+gitleaks: clean.
+The tracked-file detect-secrets scan reports one high-entropy *sample job identifier* at `tools/validate_pbs_samples.py:22`, a false positive.
+Scanning generated artifacts and tool caches can add further non-source candidates.
+The configured GitLab Secret Detection template can check qualifying pipelines; expect and triage the sample-ID finding when it runs.

 ## Scorecard gap-to-action map (baseline 7.1, 2026-06-08)